The Hurricane Report

 Santos: “Captain, have you ever been kissed so hard you forgot your own badge number?”

-“Because I just spent twenty minutes with Hurricane Tongue, and I’m pretty sure he sucked my soul right out of me.”
-She touched her lady parts gingerly.
+Santos: “Because I just spent twenty minutes with Hurricane Tongue, and I’m pretty sure he sucked my soul right out of me.” (she touched her lady parts gingerly).
 “I think I might need medical attention.”

-“My lips are numb, Captain.
+Santos: “My lady part is numb, Captain.
 Completely numb.
-And I’m pretty sure he gave me a hickey on my earlobe.”
-She pulled back her hair to reveal a perfectly purple bruise.
-“Who does that?”
+And I’m pretty sure he gave me a hickey on my neck.”

 Captain Rodriguez: “Let me get this straight.
-You handcuffed yourself to the stairwell railing… why exactly?”
+He handcuffed you to the stairwell railing… why exactly?”

 To be continued……..